-The Board of Directors recommends you vote FOR proposals 2 and 3.
+The Board of Directors recommends you vote FOR proposals 2, 3 and 4.

-- 2 The ratification of the appointment of KPMG LLP as our independent auditors for the fiscal 2015 year. - 3 To approve, by non-binding vote, executive compensation.
+- 2 The ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal 2016 year. - 3 To approve, by non-binding vote, executive compensation. - 4 To re-approve Profit Sharing Plan.